Checkpoint Docs

 Govern — Authorize Verified AI Agents

 Govern is for API providers and SaaS platforms that want to give verified AI agents controlled access instead of blocking them outright.
-Powered by the MCP-I protocol, it lets you define what agents can do, how they authenticate, and what data they can reach.
+Powered by the KYA-OS protocol, it lets you define what agents can do, how they authenticate, and what data they can reach.

 Deploy via one-click in the Dashboard or self-host for full control.
 See the migration guide if you already have an MCP server.